Peter Scott-Morgan: Early life and career

 Peter Scott was born on 19 April 1958 in Wandsworth, London.
 He was educated at King's College School, Wimbledon, where he became head boy of the junior school.
 He had a BSc in computing science and a PhD (1986) from Imperial College London which was the first doctorate awarded by a robotics department in a British university.
 His thesis was "A technical and managerial methodology for robotisation: an approach to cost-effective introduction of robotics technology into industry with particular reference to flexible assembly systems".
 According to his own website, he was a Chartered Engineer (CEng) and Chartered IT Professional (CITP).

-He helped develop new techniques in management consultancy while teaching at the London Business School, Rotterdam School of Management and the Hult International Business School in Boston.
+He helped develop new techniques in management consultancy while working at Arthur D. Little and teaching at the London Business School, Rotterdam School of Management and the Hult International Business School in Boston.
 He published his first book, The Robotics Revolution, in 1984.
 According to his website, he wrote on methods of identifying the nature and behaviour of complex social systems, and their risks and his techniques were widely adopted by managers, academics, consultants, and others.
 He published analyses of the ways in which the world economy and international communities behave, and ways of resolving the problems that arise, with an increasing focus on addressing global threats.
-His other books include The Unwritten Rules of the Game (1994), and The Reality of Our Global Future (2012).
+His other books include The Unwritten Rules of the Game describing a radical new approach to diagnosing culture and incentives within organisations (1994), and The Reality of Our Global Future (2012).